printpal-io/DSF_PrintWatchAI_Plugin/README.md

 # PrintWatch AI Plugin

-This plugin monitors the webcam stream on any RepRapFirmware printer.
+This plugin monitors the webcam stream on any RepRapFirmware printer for spaghetti type defects.
 It can work with any camera that is accessible via an IP address/HTTP endpoint.
 It can only be used in SBC mode currently.

 ## Installation